How to Check the Kernel Version in Linux

 Architecture: x86-64

-You can use the grep command to filter out the Linux kernel version:
+You can use the grep command to filter the kernel line:

 hostnamectl | grep -i kernel

-The /proc directory contains virtual files with information about the system memory , CPU cores , mounted filesystems , and more.
-Information about the running kernel is stored in the /proc/version virtual file.
+The /proc directory contains virtual files with information about system memory , CPU cores , mounted filesystems , and more.
+The running kernel version is stored in /proc/version.

-Use cat or less to display the contents of the file:
+Use cat or less to display the file:

 cat /proc/version